AkshatStark06/Digit_Classification_with_CNN/README.md

 # Digit_Classification_with_CNN
-Handwritten digit recognition using a Convolutional Neural Network (CNN) on the MNIST dataset with TensorFlow/Keras.
+This project builds and trains a Convolutional Neural Network (CNN) to classify handwritten digits (0–9) from the popular MNIST dataset.
+It walks through the complete deep learning workflow: loading and preprocessing data, building a CNN architecture, training with early stopping, and evaluating performance using accuracy, classification report, and confusion matrix visualization.
+The model achieves strong results on the test set and can also make predictions on individual digit images.